AdobeDocs/experience-platform.en/help/observability/alerts/ui.md

 Select the ellipsis (**...**) next to a rule's name, a dropdown displays controls.
 Select **[!UICONTROL Manage alert subscribers]**.

-![Ellipses selected showing the drop down menu highlighting [!UICONTROL Manage alert subscribers].](../images/alerts/ui/manage-alert-subscribers.png)
+![Select the ellipses to display the drop-down menu.
+The [!UICONTROL Manage alert subscribers] option is highlighted.](../images/alerts/ui/manage-alert-subscribers.png)

 The [!UICONTROL Manage alert subscribers] page appears.
-To assign the notifications to specific users, enter their Adobe user ID, external email address, or an email group list, then press enter.
+To assign notifications to specific users, enter their Adobe user ID, external email address, or an email group list, then press enter.

 >[!NOTE]
 >